ibrahim-alhamshari/reading-notes/301/Reading08.md

 ## 2- REST APIs are designed around a __resources__.

-## 3- What is an identifer of a resource?
+## 3- What is an identifier of a resource?
 Give an example.
 - It is a URI that uniquely identifies that resource.
 For example, the URI for a particular customer order might be:
 `https://adventure-works.com/orders/1`